bpcurse/nextcloud-userexport/README.md

 PHP script to export user lists using Nextcloud's user metadata OCS API and curl.

 ## Installation
-- Upload 'index.php', 'userexport.php' and 'download.php' to a directory on your webserver and open 'index.php' in a browser.
-You can point a subdomain like https://export.cloud.example.com at it.
+- Upload `index.php`, `userexport.php` and `download.php` to a directory on your webserver and open `index.php` in a browser.
+You can point a subdomain like `https://export.cloud.example.com` at it.
 - **Make sure it is only accessible via https://** as you will be providing nextcloud admin credentials to it.

 ## General usage